Micro-Influencer Marketing

 Before we dive into our template, here are some quick pitfalls to avoid when drafting your creative instructions:

-• Don’t overwhelm creators with info.
+• Don’t bog down creators with extra information.
 We can’t emphasize this enough!
-Extra information distracts your creators and keeps them from getting to the “meat” of your message.
+Needless details distract your creators and keep them from getting to the “meat” of your message.
 Cramming dozens of requirements on your post is a lose-lose situation for you and your creators.
 Be aggressive about self-editing your influencer briefs so they’re succinct.

 • Don’t be overbearing!
 Content creators know what they’re doing.
 Influencers are able to build their own organic audiences because they know what makes people tick.
 Micromanaging them not only leads to burnout but also limits their ability to create.